cbrownstein-lambda/lambda-docs-mkdocs/docs/private-cloud/managed-kubernetes/getting-started.md

 Rancher uses the concept of a *project* to tie users to clusters and namespaces.
-When you create a new Private Cloud cluster with Managed Kubernetes, Lambda automatically creates a project and namespace for you that your user is the owner of.
+When you create a new Private Cloud cluster with Managed Kubernetes, Lambda automatically creates a project and namespace for you that your user owns.
 You can control all of the resources within this project, including its namespaces.

 To view your projects and namespaces, click **Cluster** in the left nav of